 Q: Does Vanderbilt require interviews?

 A: No, interviews are not required for first-year applicants.
 Vanderbilt does, however, offer CoRPs alumni interviews for applicants to evaluate their fit with Vanderbilt.
-Not participating will not negatively impact our admissions decision.
-In fact, fewer than 20 percent of all first-year applicants participate in the CoRPs alumni interviewing program each year.
+Not participating will not negatively impact your admissions decision.
+In fact, historically, fewer than 20 percent of all first-year applicants typically participate in the CoRPs alumni interviewing program each year.

 Q: Are applicants who do not participate in the CoRPs alumni interviewing program negatively affected in the admissions review process?